lab-smile/grace-cli/README.md

-# GRACE Standalone tool
+# GRACE CLI

-GRACE-CL is a tool for processing NIfTI (.nii or .nii.gz) files using [GRACE model](https://github.com/lab-smile/GRACE), batch processing is also supported but make sure that all images are of same spatial size.
+GRACE CLI is a tool for processing NIfTI (.nii or .nii.gz) files using [GRACE model](https://github.com/lab-smile/GRACE), batch processing is also supported but make sure that all images are of same spatial size.

 ## Prerequisites